equipe22/pymedext_eds/README.md

     - Used to clean the text when using text extracted from PDFs.
 Removes erroneous endlines introduced by pdf to text conversion.
     - input : raw_text
     - output: Annotations
+- SectionSplitter:
+    - Segments the text into sections
+    - output: Annotations
 - SentenceTokenizer:
     - Tokenize the text in sentences
-    - input: cleaned text from Endlines
+    - input: cleaned text from Endlines or sections
     - output: Annotations
 - Hypothesis:
     - Classification of sentences regarding the degree of certainty